opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

   (check :doc:`../source/kestrel_analytics_docker.interface`).
 You can also easily develop new analytics interfaces to provide special running environments (check :doc:`../source/kestrel.analytics.interface`).

+  Check :doc:`../installation/analytics` to learn more about setup/using Kestrel analytics.

 - Output: The executed analytics could yield either or both of *(a)* data for variable updates, or *(b)* a display object.
 The ``APPLY`` command passes the